AutoUpdatingBSoD/ARM-Insertion-Sort/README.md

 # ARM Insertion Sort

-Insertion Sort in ARM Assembly for a Hardware Class
+Insertion Sort in ARM assembly to run on Raspberry Pis for a Hardware Class

 Email me at mhammond9@radford.edu for the source, if you're an employer.